amandagiacchetta/Data-Science-in-my-everyday-life/README.md

-## 2. Finding the average room prices to live in Milan
+## 2. Finding a place to live in Milan

 **Problem/Motivation:** I needed to find a place to live in Milan.
 One of the options was to book a room directly from an agency.
 I wanted to understand if the price of the rooms I was picking were above or below the average and to find addresses with more than one room available.